- Membership Groups

-United Way of Central and Northeastern Connecticut will send gift confirmations/receipts, which contain all relevant gift information, to all donors for gifts made or pledge through the United Way Community Campaign.
+United Way of Central and Northeastern Connecticut will send gift confirmations/receipts, which contain all relevant gift information, to all donors for gifts made or pledged through the United Way Campaign.
 In accordance with IRS requirements, we will acknowledge that United Way of Central and Northeastern Connecticut does not provide any goods or services in consideration, in whole or part, for a gift/pledge.
-United Way suggests all donors to consult with a tax advisor with regard to their personal tax situation.
+United Way suggests all donors consult with a tax advisor in regards to their personal tax situation.

 Changes in Tax Law May Affect Your Gift

 What you should know about IRS Notice 2006-110 “Recordkeeping Requirements for Charitable Contributions made by Payroll Deduction” and the Pension Protection Act of 2006 (effective August 17, 2006):

 - If employees contribute to charity through payroll deduction, they must have a pay stub, W-2 or other employer document showing the total amount withheld for the charitable organization AND a donor pledge card or pledge confirmation (the original, a carbon copy or a photocopy of a paper form, or a printout of an online donation) from the charity confirming their pledge.
 This is needed to substantiate and claim a tax deduction.